At a Glance

 Understand the Role: Read the job description thoroughly to understand what the company is looking for in a Graduate Teacher.
 Highlight any specific skills or attributes they mention and think about how you can demonstrate these in your application.

-Craft a Compelling Cover Letter: Write a cover letter that expresses your enthusiasm for teaching abroad and your willingness to learn.
-Mention why you are interested in this specific role and how you can contribute to the school’s environment, even without prior experience.
+Craft a Compelling Cover Letter: Write a cover letter that expresses your enthusiasm for teaching abroad.
+Mention why you want to work with this particular company and how you can contribute to their mission.
+Be sure to convey your adaptability and eagerness to learn.

 How to prepare for a job interview at Grads Gone Global